Hassani63/ITServLogger/Readme.md

 # Logger Library

 The Logger Library provides a simple and customizable logging solution for Java applications.
-It allows for the configuration of multiple log targets with different logging levels, and supports asynchronous logging.
+It allows for the configuration of multiple log targets with different logging levels.

 ## Usage